lukashankeln/Homelab/README.md

 All applications described in this repository are managed via ArgoCD.

+> [!IMPORTANT]
+> This Repository is developed in my privatly hosted Gitea Instance.
+> The version on Github is just a push mirror, all changes made there will be lost on the next sync.

 [This](applications.yaml) application is used as the entry application.
 From here the applications in [this](/applications/) Folder are created, which contain the applications to be hosted.